Rackspace makes its biggest acquisition yet in Datapipe

 - Experience serving high-profile public sector customers, including the U.S.departments of defence, energy, and justice, as well as the U.K. cabinet office, ministry of justice, and department of transport

-- Traditional colocation services across four continents, to reduce cost and risk for customers moving applications out of their corporate data centres
+- Traditional colocation services across four continents, to reduce cost and risk for customers moving applications out of their corporate data centers

 - Professional services, software and tooling that will help better serve enterprise customers